serebrov/serebrov.github.io-hugo/content/posts/2019-06-16-git-hook-to-add-issue-number-to-commit-message.md

 This is useful when project uses multiple repositories on GitHub and issues tracked in one of the project (or there is a separate project for issues).

-In this case, we aslo need to add full repository name to the commit message.
+In this case, we also need to add full repository name to the commit message.

 The hook below puts short issue number at the beginning of the commit message and adds full issue id (`organization/repository/#issueId`) at the end.